redFrik/udk16-Immersive_Technologies/udk170105/README.md

 virtual reality
 --

-how to set up osc broadcast from vive vr head+controllers (absolute position & rotation) using unity.
+how to set up osc sending from vive vr head+controllers (absolute position & rotation) using unity.

-NOTE: this will only work with windows machines and [HTC Vive](https://www.vive.com) headsets.
+NOTE: this will only work with windows machines and [HTC Vive](https://www.vive.com) system.

 * create a new project in unity
 * go to Edit / Project Settings / Player and tick 'Run In Background'